ReDEnergy/Browsercast/README.md

 ## Development

-Browsercast is a single page client side HTML5 application.
-It should work without an internet connection just by using local resrouces.
+Browsercast is a single page, client side HTML5 application.
+It works without an internet connection just by using local resources.
+That means, it also can be hosted and served statically from any server including github pages.

 #### Prerequisites
 - Node.js